WickedDevice/CO2Monitor/README.md

 * If it isn't displaying the countdown something has gone wrong.
 	* If the LCD panel is showing `Invalid records...`, wait for it to finish clearing data, and then restart your device.
 It should behave normally after that.
-	* If it has `No Encryption Key`, contact Wicked Device.
+	* If the LCD shows `No Encryption Key`, contact Wicked Device.
 If you are Wicked Device, plug the WildFire into a Serial Monitor & follow the instructions in the [configurationInstructions.md](./configurationInstructions.md) file.

 ### Connecting to Wifi (or choosing not to)
 * If you want the WildFire to connect to a different network than it did last time, push the button.